 Defining drift metrics

 Defining drift is not a trivial decision to make.
 You need to understand what comparison periods and distance measurements are the most relevant to your use case.
-In many cases, daily period resolutions compared to your training dataset are sufficient, but in unbalanced scenarios such as fraud detection, you may decide to compare to your test or validation dataset.
+In many cases, daily period resolutions compared to your training dataset are sufficient, but in unbalanced scenarios such as fraud detection, you may decide to compare them to your test or validation dataset.
 Distance measurement functions also have pros and cons, and selecting the right drift metric/s for your use case is crucial.

 Performance degradation policies